 Depending on the weather you’re in, the locks in your home are far more likely to play up in extreme temperatures.
-Whether its a heatwave or a blizzard, uPVC doors can be affected by a range of climates.
-If the weather is fluctuating a lot the frame of your door can contract and expand.
-From stiff uPVC lock mechanisms to cylinders seizing up, there is a range of issues that you can run into when the temperatures drop.
-You may find that you’re unable to turn the key in your door or window lock, or you might have had a problematic lock that’s got worse in the winter.
-For more information about uPVC door mechanisms, read below!
+Various climates, such as the cold weather can affect uPVC doors and cause a frozen door lock, whether a heatwave or a blizzard.
+If the weather fluctuates, your door frame can contract and expand.
+From stiff uPVC lock mechanisms to cylinders seizing up, you can run into a range of issues when the temperatures drop.
+You may find that you can’t turn the key in your door or window lock, or you might have had a problematic lock that’s got worse in the winter.
+For more information about uPVC door mechanisms, read below.

 We’ve written up a few common problems that we’ve seen that you may be experiencing.
 It’s helpful to know that you’re having the same problem as others and you’re not just the odd one out!

-We see a lot of uPVC doors dropping over time, which is similar to a wooden door warping as the same issue applies to both doors.
-The door drops or moves over time and ends up moving the locking points to the point the door doesn’t lock anymore.
+We see many uPVC doors playing up or dropping over time, similar to a wooden door warping, as the same issue applies to both doors.
+The door drops or moves over time and ends up moving the locking points to the point the door no longer locks.
 In some cases, we’ve been unable to open a door because a door has dropped so much!

-uPVC doors are slightly different in their process of repair as there is an entire mechanism that needs repair/replacing depending on what is wrong with it.
-Most modern uPVC door mechanisms have some adjustment within them so we can work on it without issue!
-(If your uPVC door works fine when it’s in the open position, then it’s most likely an adjustment issue.
+uPVC doors are slightly different in their repair process as an entire mechanism needs repair/replacing, depending on what is wrong.
+Most modern uPVC door mechanisms have some adjustments so that we can work on them without issue.
+(If your uPVC door works fine when in the open position, it’s most likely an adjustment issue.
 Can’t lock/unlock the door when it’s open?
-It’ll be a deeper issue & the mechanism/cylinder needs repair/replacing.
+It’ll be a deeper issue & the mechanism/cylinder needs repair/replacement.

-If your home has uPVC doors then you’re most likely using a larger Euro Cylinder.
-Euro cylinders can work multi-point locks which is why they’re used in uPVC doors.
+If your home has ruined uPVC door locks, you’re most likely using a larger Euro Cylinder.
+Euro cylinders can work multi-point locks, so they’re used in uPVC doors.
 Euro cylinders can fail over time as parts will wear with general use.
-If your cylinder needs repair or replacing, then we’re happy to help you!
+If your cylinder needs repair or replacement, we’re happy to help.
 Cylinder replacements are simple & easy to do, giving you an easy solution to fix your uPVC door.

 Does the weather affect uPVC doors?

-With the weather dropping so much in the winter, the fluctuation of temperature is enough to make uPVC doors expand and contract.
+Is your uPVC door not locking like it used to?
+With the weather dropping so much in the winter, the temperature fluctuation is enough to make uPVC doors expand and contract.
 This causes issues with the alignment of uPVC doors, making it harder to lock/unlock the door.
-This also speeds of the process of “uPVC Drop” as the door wears over time.
+This also speeds up the “uPVC Drop” process as the door wears over time.

-Sometimes when door problems are weather-related, you just have to wait the season out and deal with the issue.
-If it’s playing up in the summer, you may have to wait till the temperatures cool down for the uPVC door to not expand.
-There will be vital times however when having issues with your doors are not acceptable, which is when you need to call a locksmith!
+Sometimes when door problems are weather-related, you must wait the season out and deal with the issue.
+If it’s playing up in the summer, you may have to wait till the temperatures cool down for the uPVC door not to expand.
+There will be vital times, however, when having issues with your doors is unacceptable, which is when you need to call a locksmith!
 Leaving doors unlocked whilst you’re away from the house isn’t wise, especially with burglaries & other crimes on the rise in residential areas.
-If the issue with your lock is stopping you from securing your home, then it’s time to call a locksmith!
+If the lock issue stops you from securing your home, then it’s time to call a locksmith!

 If you think the weather has affected your door, do not force it the next time you’re trying to open and close it.
 As long as you’re taking your time with shutting the door, You shouldn’t make the issue worse.
-If you’re forcing the door shut, you can cause damage to the internal locking mechanism which isn’t ideal.
-This mechanism can be replaced but if you can avoid it, you should!
+If you’re forcing the door shut, you can cause damage to the internal locking mechanism, which isn’t ideal.
+This mechanism can be replaced, but you should if you can avoid it!

 Can a uPVC door warp?:

-If you’re doing some research on common faults with uPVC doors, you might find a few articles about warped doors.
-If this is the case, the warping should be very apparent as you’ll see a clear bend where there shouldn’t be.
+You might find a few articles about warped doors if you’re researching common faults with uPVC doors.
+If this is the case, the warping should be very apparent, as you’ll see a clear bend where there shouldn’t be.
 Re-alignment won’t fix the issue with a warped door, so you’ll have to contact the supplier.
-Identifying if your door is bowed/warped should be fairly easy as you’ll see misalignment fairly obviously.
+Identifying if your door is bowed/warped should be straightforward, as you’ll see misalignment reasonably.
 Check the sides of the frame/door and see if it aligns properly.
-If not, you might have a warped door which can impede with the locking of the door.
+If not, you might have a warped door that can impede the door’s locking.
 Warped uPVC doors can also be unsafe, as they are easier to pry away from the locking mechanism.

 uPVC door cylinders:

 uPVC door cylinders are generally universal as manufacturers will stick to a specific type.
-Euro cylinders are the most common in the UK which means you’ll most likely have one in your home.
-If you need to find out who produced your door, a good place to find the manufacturer is the metal strip down the edge of the door.
-Mechanisms are unique to its maker, so it’s vital that a door that is using a particular system stays that way, as mixing manufacturers & models may make the problem worse.
+Euro cylinders are the most common in the UK, so you’ll likely have one in your home.
+If you need to find out who produced your door, the metal strip down the edge of the door is an excellent place to find the manufacturer.
+Mechanisms are unique to their maker, so a door using a particular system must stay that way, as mixing manufacturers & models may worsen the problem.

 uPVC door mechanism:

-The mechanism can also be to blame when it comes to your uPVC door not locking.
+The uPVC mechanism can also be blamed for your uPVC door not locking.
 The locking mechanism runs across the entire length of the inner face of the door.
 This means that there are a few points of failure when it comes to diagnosing the issue.
 This may mean that we have to replace the entire mechanism.
-Specific parts could be hard to source so it may be more cost-effective to replace the entire thing.
-In some cases, we can work to replace the “gearbox” of the mechanism which is a cheaper repair, however, still uses a mechanism that is wearing with age.
+Specific parts could be hard to source, so replacing the entire thing may be more cost-effective.
+In some cases, we can work to replace the “gearbox” of the mechanism, which is a cheaper repair.
+However, it still uses a mechanism that is worn with age.

 Key related issues:

-Like with any lock, your key could get stuck in the cylinder if you’re not careful.
-Sometimes you can be forgetful and jam the wrong key in, or you might be unlucky and have something break internally trapping the key in.
-Either way, it’s important to not force the key out as you may break the key off in the lock.
-Too much force will end up damaging more parts with the lock cylinder making a repair much harder.
+Like any lock, your key could get stuck in the cylinder if you’re not careful.
+Sometimes you can be forgetful and jam the wrong key in, or you might be unlucky and have something break internally, trapping it in.
+Either way, it’s important not to force the key out as you may break it off in the lock.
+Too much force will damage more lock cylinder parts, making repairing it much harder.

-Your key could also be difficult to turn.
+Your key could also be challenging to turn.
 You may have to do a frustrating “jiggling” process you have to do every time you lock/unlock the door.
 This could be down to overall wear on the cylinder, as internal parts will wear over time.
 Your key could also be worn depending on its age.
-If you’ve had a new key cut for the lock, then it could be cut incorrectly by the previous supplier too!
-Our locksmiths ensure that we cut an exact replica of your key if yours breaks.
-We can replicate any style of domestic key as long as you have an existing copy!
+If you’ve had a new key cut for the lock, the previous supplier could also cut it incorrectly!
+Our locksmiths ensure we cut a replica of your key if yours breaks.
+We can replicate any style of the domestic key as long as you have an existing copy.

 Wooden Door Warping:

-For homes that aren’t using uPVC doors, wooden doors are probably the second most common type.
+Wooden doors are probably the second most common type for homes that don’t use uPVC doors.
 Wooden doors won’t use a sophisticated mechanism found in a uPVC door as they use deadlocks/sash locks.
-Wooden doors are simpler in their design but use much more rudimentary locking systems. uPVC doors although not perfect are ultimately the safer option as they are more secure.
-Your average wooden door will warp with extreme temperatures, especially in humid climates as the humidity will affect the door
+Wooden doors are designed more uncomplicated but use much more rudimentary locking systems.
+Although not perfect, uPVC doors are ultimately safer as they are more secure.
+Your average wooden door will warp with extreme temperatures, especially in humid climates, as the humidity will affect the door.

-Locks aren’t usually the problem with wooden doors as we see a lot of warped frames/doors.
+Locks aren’t usually the problem with wooden doors, as we see a lot of warped frames/doors.
 This is usually due to the weather, especially in hot/cold months.
-The colder temperatures usually mean there’s a lot of rain and this can cause wood to expand with moisture and contract as it dries out.
-It’s the warping that pushes the lock out of line and means that the locking points no longer match up.
+The colder temperatures usually mean a lot of rain, which can cause wood to expand with moisture and contract as it dries out.
+The warping pushes the lockout of the line and means the locking points no longer match up.

 What can I do if I’m having problems with my door?

 Employing the assistance of a professional locksmith is the best way to solve the issues with your door.
-Finding a professional locksmith that can offer an extensive and dependable service can be hard especially if you’re looking for a provider with expertise.
-Experience is hard to find nowadays so it’s good to choose those that have been in the industry for decades.
-The team at Millennium have decades of experience in the industry, re-assuring anyone who enquires with us that they’re in safe hands.
+Finding a professional locksmith who can offer an extensive and dependable service can be challenging, especially if you seek an expert provider.
+Experience is hard to find nowadays, so it’s good to choose those that have been in the industry for decades.
+The team at Millennium have decades of experience in the industry, reassuring anyone who enquires with us that they’re in safe hands.
 Having a damaged door is very unsafe and puts your home at risk.
-It’s important that the point of call in this situation is a reliable locksmith who can make your home safe.
-Our locksmiths work to secure your home as soon as they can, fitting new locks & mechanisms where it is needed.
+The point of call in this situation must be a reliable locksmith who can make your home safe.
+Our locksmiths work to secure your home as soon as possible, fitting new locks & mechanisms where needed.